tfausak/cabal-gild/README.md

   `signatures` fields.
 It will be ignored on all other fields.

   Any existing modules or signatures in the list will be ignored.
-The entire field (including comments) will be replaced.
+The entire field will be replaced.
 This means adding, removing, and renaming modules or signatures should be handled automatically.

   This pragma searches for files with any of the following extensions: `*.chs`, `*.cpphs`, `*.gc`, `*.hs`, `*.hsc`, `*.hsig`, `*.lhs`, `*.lhsig`, `*.ly`,